RaquelWriter/Javascript-Shopping-Cart/README.md

 # Javascript-Shopping-Cart

-Javascript demo for a Shopping Cart.
+Javascript demo for a Shopping Cart by
+Raquel S. Ventero.

 ## INSTRUCTIONS